DataDog/documentation/content/en/security/application_security/getting_started/serverless.md

      # In AWS GovCloud regions
      arn:aws-us-gov:lambda:<AWS_REGION>:002406178527:layer:dd-trace-java:8
      ```
    - **Go**: The Go tracer doesn't rely on a layer and is a regular Go module.
-You you can upgrade to its latest version with:
+You can upgrade to its latest version with:
      ```sh
      go get -u github.com/DataDog/datadog-lambda-go
      ```